konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/2plan.md

 3. Create a new project.
 4. Scroll down to the **project inputs** section and then upload the source directory and the collected information zip files.

-Optional: If you have collected cloud foundry runtime metadata using the `move2kube collect` command you can create a zip file and upload that as well.
+Optional: If you have collected Cloud Foundry runtime metadata using the `move2kube collect` command you can create a zip file and upload that as well.
 Make sure to upload it as `sources`.

 5. Scroll down to the **planning** section and click **Start Planning**.

 > **Note** Planning takes a few minutes.

-Now that we have generated a plan file we can move on to the Transform phase which generates the output we need to deploy our app to Kubernetes.
+Next step: Transform to generate the output needed to deploy our app to Kubernetes.